Gazebo: Etymology

 The etymology given by Oxford Dictionaries is "Mid 18th century: perhaps humorously from gaze, in imitation of Latin future tenses ending in -ebo: compare with lavabo."
 L. L. Bacon put forward a derivation from Casbah, a Muslim quarter around the citadel in Algiers.
 W. Sayers proposed Hispano-Arabic qushaybah, in a poem by Cordoban poet Ibn Quzman (d.
 1160).

 The word gazebo appears in a mid-18th century English book by the architects John and William Halfpenny: Rural Architecture in the Chinese Taste.
 There Plate 55, "Elevation of a Chinese Gazebo", shows "a Chinese Tower or Gazebo, situated on a Rock, and raised to a considerable Height, and a Gallery round it to render the Prospect more complete."

 George Washington had a small eight-sided garden structure at Mount Vernon.
 Thomas Jefferson wrote about gazebos, then called summerhouses or pavilions.

 Design

+Gazebo is a focal point of the Peggy Rockefeller Rose Garden in the New York Botanical Garden.
+The garden layout, including the design for an iron-lattice gazebo and surrounding fence, was created by the renowned landscape architect Beatrix Farrand in 1916.
+Due to iron shortages during World War I, construction of the gazebo and the fence was not completed, and the whole design was later forgotten.
+In the mid-1980s, Farrand's original plans were rediscovered.
+David Rockefeller donated $1 million for the completion of Farrand's design, and the garden, including the gazebo and the fence, was finally realized in 1988.
+It was named the "Peggy Rockefeller Rose Garden" after David's wife and NYBG Board member Margaret "Peggy" McGrath Rockefeller.

 Gazebos are freestanding or attached to a garden wall, roofed, and are often open on all sides.
 They provide shade, shelter from rain and a place to rest, while acting as an ornamental feature.
 Some gazebos in public parks are large enough to serve as a bandstand.